 As far as what cut of beef to use, I always reach for the boneless beef chuck, or chuck roast, as it’s also often labelled.
 There are a two main reasons for this.

-- This cut is not a naturally tender cut– it’s a well-worked muscle with a lot of connective tissue.
+- This cut is not a naturally tender cut-- it's a well-worked muscle with a lot of connective tissue.
 It might seem like that would result in tough meat, but when cooked slowly, as you do in a stew, the connective tissue breaks down, melts, and releases gelatin into the meat, making it moist, rich, and, yes, ultra-tender.
 Fork tender.
 Falling apart tender.

 - Because it’s not an inherently tender cut (as mentioned above) it’s actually very inexpensive.
 There are a lot of ingredients in stew, but none of them should be expensive ingredients.
 It’s more about developing flavor than it is starting with top-of-the-line, expensive stuff.